Food historian Alan Davidson wrote,

-The problem with the word Steak is that is overused.
-Retailers like it because it implies a superior cut of meat, and so apply it even to tougher cuts of meat, that actually need low and slow cooking.
-The name actually misleads the consumer in how to prepare it, the consumer end up having a lousy meal, and is put off beef Steak all together.
+The problem with the word steak is that it may have been so overused now as to debase the value that had come to be associated with it in the 1900s.
+Retailers like the word because they know it implies a superior cut of meat, and so apply it even to tougher cuts that actually need low and slow cooking methods such as braising.
+And technically they’re not wrong: technically a steak is a type of cut style, not an indication of what exactly has been cut.
+Owing to expectations, though, the name can actually mislead the consumer in how to prepare it, the consumer end up having a lousy meal, and is put off beef steak all together.

 Outside the store, at home, the use of the word steak might be said to depend on whether someone is referring to a piece of meat that they are serving to you, or if they are referring to a piece of meat that will be served to them.
 If it’s something that is being served to them, then people’s expectations of what the word “steak” means goes way up.

 The Larousse Gastronomique (1988 edition) says that the concept of “steak” was introduced to the French by the English:

 “Introduced to France after the Battle of Waterloo by the occupying English forces, steak was originally cut from the filet, rump, or sirloin.
 It then became customary to cut steaks from all roasting joints and subsequently from braising joints as well.”
 Lang, Jennifer Harvey, ed.
 Larousse Gastronomique.
 New York: Crown Publishers.
 English edition 1988.
 Page 1018.